ajidevelop/Energy-Project/Markdowns/bugs.md

 ### Monthly Usage

-- Make monthly usage based on daily usage
+- Make a monthly usage graph for both average and monthly usage

 ### Efficiency